Skip to main content

 Strategy

-Through urban development and providing products and services that leverage property development and property-related services, the Company will contribute to reducing CO2 emissions to address climate change as a shared international concern.
+Through urban development and providing products and services that leverage real estate development and real estate-related services, the company will contribute to reducing CO2 emissions to address climate change as a shared international concern.
 As such, we have identified decarbonization, biodiversity, and circular design as our three priority issues (materialities) and will promote them Company-wide.

-In addition, the Group has, to date, been actively participating in international initiatives, from obtaining SBT certification (35% reduction compared to FY2019) and endorsing the TCFD to joining the RE100, and we intend to continue playing an active role in such initiatives.
+In addition, the Group has, to date, been actively participating in international initiatives, from obtaining SBT certification and endorsing the TCFD and TNFD, to joining the RE100, and we intend to continue playing an active role in such initiatives.

 Risk Management